drm343/simple-config/README.md

 Just type m and enter, you will see command menu.

 Bash use menu-complete, not complete.
-You can comment 'TAB:menu-complete' to use origin complete behavior in init.sh.
+You can comment 'TAB:menu-complete' to use origin complete behavior in config.sh.